presenter/enyo-depends/README.md

 	enyo-depends uninstall name

 The uninstall command will also remove all of the libraries included by the library unless the library is included in your application's enyo.json file.
 Note that currently this command could inadvertantly uninstall libraries that other installs brought in.

+###Creating enyo.json

+You can have enyo-depends auto-generate an enyo.json file for you project.
+This will auto-detect the version of Enyo that you are using, and create a boilerplate enyo.json file.

+	enyo-depends init

+If you install packages without first creating an enyo.json file, then one will be automatically generated during the install process.

 ##enyo.json